 Working at the intersection of drawing, painting and photography, David A. Douglas creates large-scale works that explore the power of place.
 Depicting personally significant landscapes on a monumental scale, Douglas offers the viewer the opportunity to enter his visual world and experience the potency that underlies each moment. – Nancy Sausser (Exhibitions Director and Curator at Mclean Project for the Arts, Mclean, VA)

-The exhibition “Tobacco Trade That Built Hearth & Home,” which opens on July 1 profiles not only Sutherlin, the brothers Dibrell and Penn, and the marriage of F.X.
-Burton to Alice Shelton, whose union also forged a singular tobacco alliance, but, it also recounts the sagas of seven other tobacco titans and their homes —in the alcove just outside the Museum’s lower (Schoolfield) gallery.
+The exhibition “Tobacco Trade That Built Hearth & Home,” which opened on July 1, 2020, profiles not only Sutherlin, the brothers Dibrell and Penn, and the marriage of F.X.
+Burton to Alice Shelton, whose union also forged a singular tobacco alliance, but it also recounts the sagas of seven other tobacco titans and their homes in the alcove just outside the Museum’s lower (Schoolfield) gallery.
 Walls nearby are lined with other artifacts and memorabilia echoing Danville’s unique role in marketing and processing tobacco.
 The installation includes an 1899 Sanborn (Fire Insurance) Map, covering much of a large wall, keyed to identify local tobacco trades flourishing some 120 years ago.
 These included prizeries, auction warehouses, factories, companies, stemmeries, storage facilities, and box factories then in the city—a total of seventy-seven (77)!

 Dates: July 14, 2020 - July 17, 2020

 The much beloved Artmobile has returned but redesigned for a new generation!
 VMFA on the Road is a mobile interactive art space that will bring works from the VMFA’s art collection to communities across the state.
 This dynamic educational space features hands-on activities and digital inter-actives to inspire participants throughout the Commonwealth—from infants to infinity!